dmarcondes/PhDthesis/README.md

 ## 4.3 Multilayer W-operator

 This application aimed to learn a classifier for digit zero in the MNIST data set via multilayer W-operators.
 The algorithm was implemented in **C**.
-This folder of this application contains the **C** code, the **R** code which analysed the results, a folder with each image in the MNIST data set in a txt file, a folder with window W and operator (joint) at each step of the algorithm, and files with the prediction of the learned model on the validation and test samples.
+This folder of this application contains the **C** code, the **R** code which analysed the results, a folder with each image in the MNIST data set in a txt file, a folder with windows W and operators (joint) at each step of the algorithm, and files with the learned windows W and operators (joint) and the prediction of the learned model on the validation and test samples.